-- Deficit relies to the annual borrowing requirement of the government. (often referred to as budget deficit)
+- Deficit refers to the annual borrowing requirement of the government. (often referred to as budget deficit – or annual net borrowing)

-- Debt related to the total level of public sector debt built over previous years. (often referred to as national debt)
+- Debt related to the total level of public sector debt built over previous years. (often referred to as national debt/public sector debt)

 - Public sector net borrowing (PSND) – annual borrowing requirement

 This is net public sector debt as a % of GDP since 1945.
 Note.
 Even with a budget deficit, total debt can fall because of economic growth and rising GDP.